i-look-like-tintin/TCExplorer/README.md

 - v0.12.0 Added cool shark favicon.
 Arguably not deserving of a full number bump, but it *is* a really cool shark.
 - v0.13.0 Added support for the long-awaited 'HPB_NAT' scenario.
 This is historical data with natural warming still included.
 Also re-styled control group to allow for extra buttons to be added without display nastiness.
 - v0.14.0 Added scenario comparison functionality.
 Now different scenarios can be compared in terms of tracks and genesis locations.
 Also removed old heatmap visualisation, and removed the "Filter to Aus" toggle as I have deemed it no longer necessary lol
+- v0.14.5 Genesis locations modified to first occurence >= Cat 1 (previously just first data point).
+This can be toggled with the relevant button.
+Loading text also fixed to correctly display loaded cache data.
+Assorted styling improved.

 ## Known Issues:
 - ~~Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
 Will investigate - may~~ Fixed.